King Huan of Zhou

-King Huan of Zhou (周桓王 (Zhōu Huán Wáng, Chou Huan Wang); died 697 BC), personal name Jī Lín (姬林), was the fourteenth king of the Chinese Zhou dynasty and the second of the Eastern Zhou Dynasty (770–256 BC).
+King Huan of Zhou (周桓王 (Zhōu Huán Wáng, Chou Huan Wang); died 697 BC), personal name Ji Lin (姬林), was the fourteenth king of the Chinese Zhou dynasty and the second of the Eastern Zhou dynasty.

-King Huan’s father was King Ping's son, Crown Prince Xiefu.
-Huan succeeded his grandfather in 719 BC.
+King Huan's father was King Ping's son, Crown Prince Xiefu (洩父).
+King Huan succeeded his grandfather in 719 BC.

-The son and successor of Huan was King Zhuang of Zhou.
+In 707 BC, the Eastern Zhou forces were defeated in the Battle of Xuge by Duke Zhuang of Zheng.
+King Huan himself was wounded by an arrow in the shoulder, and the defeat destroyed the prestige of the Zhou royal court.

-In 707 BC, the royal forces were defeated in the Battle of Xuge (𦈡葛之战) by Duke Zhuang of Zheng (r.
-743–701).
-The king himself was wounded by an arrow in the shoulder, and the defeat destroyed the prestige of the Zhou house.
+King Huan was succeeded by his son, King Zhuang, in 697 BC.